rgksugan/knowledge/3-resources/books/How AI Works.md

 ## Highlights
 > AI is a largely empirical science.

+> Much of the power of modern AI comes from learning new ways to represent data.

 > The primary goal of machine learning is to condition a model using known data so that the model produces meaningful output when given unknown data.

 > Deep learning is neural networks with many layers.